Published in January 2024

 What we do with your information

-Belfast City Council is the Data Controller under the UK General Data Protection Regulation (UKGDPR) for the personal data it gathers for the purposes of managing complaints, comments and compliments.
+Belfast City Council is the data controller under the UK General Data Protection Regulation (UK GDPR) for the personal data it gathers for the purposes of managing complaints, comments and compliments.

 Sharing your information with others

-Your personal data may be shared internally within the council with staff who are involved in providing this service and where necessary, between internal departments with the purpose of supporting an effective delivery of service.
-It may also be shared with the Northern Ireland Public Services Ombudsman if you decide to escalate your complaint to the Ombudsman’s office for further investigation.
+Your personal data may be shared internally within the Council with staff who are involved in providing this service and where necessary, between internal departments with the purpose of supporting an effective delivery of service.
+In order to carry out an investigation into the complaint, there may be instances when the Council may be required to disclose your identity to the subject of the complaint, either directly or indirectly.

 How long we hold your information for